benrr101/node-taglib-sharp/docs/classes/_src_aac_aacaudioheader_.aacaudioheader.md

 • get **audioBitrate**(): number

-Bitrate of the audio in kilibits per second represented by the current instance.
+Bitrate of the audio in kilobits per second represented by the current instance.

 **`inheritdoc`**